 For appointment, contact: Heather White, 269-387-5398

-This program is designed for anyone interested in the teaching of science.
-It will help students improve their knowledge of science as well as their expertise as teachers of science.
+This program is designed for anyone with a strong interest in science and the teaching of science, particularly primary and secondary teachers.
+It will help students improve their knowledge of science as well as their science teaching expertise.
 The MA program also prepares students for entrance to the PhD program in science education.
 The program requires 30 credit hours which can be completed exclusively online, although students may also take courses on campus in a traditional format if they wish.

 (30 credit hours)